CLAIRE-Labo/python-ml-research-template/template/README.md

 ## Checkpointing

 The template provides an automatic setup of the checkpointing directory for an experiment.
-The unique identifier for the directory will be created by hashing the config file and optionally the git commit sha.
+The unique identifier for the directory is created by hashing the config used and optionally the git commit sha.
-Running the same experiment with the same config will thus set its working directory to the same checkpoint directory every time.
+Running the same experiment with the same config will thus set its working directory to the same checkpoint directory every time (if the resuming option is enabled).

-To use this feature pass `resuming.resume=True` and `resuming.use_commit=True` to your script using a Hydra config that inherits form the `setup.yaml` config file like the `template_experiment.py` script.
+To use this feature pass `resuming.resume=True` and `resuming.use_commit=True` to your script using a Hydra config that inherits form the `setup.yaml` config file, like the `template_experiment.py` script.

-Even without using `resuming.use_commit=True`, the path to the checkpoint directory will be computed, and you could read from it, for example.
+Even without using `resuming.use_commit=True`, the path to the checkpoint directory will be computed, and you could for example, read from it.

 You can also force a resuming directory by passing `resuming.resume_dir=<path>` to your script.